atulvarshneya/quantum-computing/qsim/README.md

 If qzeros=True, prints even those whose amplitude is 0.

-If validation=True, every qgate() call validates the gate to be unitary, and every qmeasure() call validates the basis passed
+If validation=True, every qgate() call validates the gate to be unitary

 If visualize=True, the qreport() displays an additional bar graph showing the magnitude of the amplitudes of each state.